Manufacturer: Samsung Electronics

 Release Date: 5/12/2016

 This TV is just packed to the brim with physical features.
-4 HDMI ports, 3 USB ports, Bluetooth, 2.4 and 5Ghz Wifi, Ethernet, optical audio, RF output, built in quad-core CPU, dimming technology, OneConnect Ready, AnyNet+, eco sensor, TV to mobile mirroring and vice versa, and the list goes on.
-Every single technology available for TVs in crammed into this 50-pound piece of beauty.
+4 HDMI ports, 3 USB ports, Bluetooth, 2.4 and 5Ghz Wifi, Ethernet, optical audio, RF output, built-in quad-core CPU, dimming technology, OneConnect Ready, AnyNet+, eco sensor, TV to mobile mirroring and vice versa, and the list goes on.
+Every single technology available for TVs is crammed into this 50-pound piece of beauty.
 You won’t find a more advanced TV on the market.

 Other features for 4K TVs are motion interpolation or SOE (Soap Opera Effect).
-This TV is 240Hz which is as fast as you can get refresh rate wise right now and some people don’t’ like it.
+This TV is 240Hz which is as fast as you can get refreshed rate-wise right now and some people don’t’ like it.
 For content that isn’t 60FPS or faster, the TV predicts the frames and adds some in to reduce blurriness and juddering in fast-moving scenes.
-With high definition content, it looks fantastic to me.
+With high-definition content, it looks fantastic to me.
 It looks lifelike and beautiful.
-A downside on these ultra high-def TVs is that anything that isn’t high-def really stands out and looks bad.
-The TV can compensate in some ways as there are settings for it, but if you don’t like smooth moving movies and shows then turn it off.
+A downside of these ultra high-def TVs is that anything that isn’t high-def really stands out and looks bad.
+The TV can compensate in some ways as there are settings for it, but if you don’t like smooth-moving movies and shows then turn it off.